ClaudioViti/lookbook/README.md

   python.exe manage.py migrate

-NOTE1: if something goes on during migrate, you can try deleting last migration file placed in shoes/migrations/
+NOTE1: if "migrate" goes wrong, you can try deleting last migration .py file placed in shoes/migrations/

 NOTE2: an edit to templates (.html) doesn't need to run the commands upon.